laserpilot/Installation_Up_4evr/README.md

 If you want a deeper explanation on both, here is an [Apple Doc](http://developer.apple.com/library/mac/#documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html) on using Launch Agents and Launch Daemons in various ways.

-Personally, I find it easier to use third party apps for ease and more assurance that ive got it right, but I'll briefly cover the manual method.
+Personally, I find it easier to use third party apps for ease and more assurance that I've got it right, but I'll briefly cover the manual method.
 You may also want to manually adjust some things that are missing from the options in the third-party softwares.

 #### Making Launch Agents Manually
 If you want to make a LaunchAgent yourself, you'll also be making use of the terminal command `launchctl` to load, unload and test your process as you make it - or you can just reboot.
 I would follow one of the guides above, take a look at `man launchd.plist`, take a look at some of [admsyn's](https://gist.github.com/admsyn/4140204) notes, take a look [here](https://www.launchd.info) or use this as a template (I generated this from Lingon).